-Car owners in Ireland have seen an increase in car insurance premiums over the past two years.
+Over the past two years, car owners in Ireland have seen an increase in car insurance premiums.
 This has been a widely discussed topic, with many Irish drivers feeling frustrated with the changes in their annual car expenses.
-We’ve addressed these issues in our previous article regarding increased insurance prices and the factors that lead to these increases.
-With predictions for 2017 indicating that we won’t see a huge decrease any time soon, drivers may be interested to know what factors effect the cost of their insurance and which cars result in cheaper insurance.
+In our previous article, we’ve addressed these issues regarding increased insurance prices and the factors that lead to these increases.
+With predictions for 2023 indicating that we won’t see a huge decrease any time soon, drivers may be interested to know what factors effect the cost of their insurance and which cars result in cheaper insurance.

 Factors Effecting Your Insurance Premium

 Insurance companies take many factors into account when calculating your insurance premium.
 These can include the car engine size, age, driving history and your car’s security features.
 If you’re a first time buyer, the type of car you choose may make a big difference to the price of your insurance because, chances are, you’re young and you have little or no driving experience.

 But it’s not only first-time buyers who need to consider what kind of car they’re buying.
 Typically the smaller the car engine size, the cheaper the insurance.
 So it’s worth thinking about whether you need to drive a 2.0-litre car.
 So, which cars increase your chances of getting cheaper insurance?